-Some images are used with permission of the owner (e.g., National Library of Medicine, or a royalty-free photo company).
-Contact the owner of the copyright for permissions, not Clinical Tools.
+Some images used with permission of the owner (e.g., National Library of Medicine, or a royalty-free photo company).
+Contact the owner of the copyright, not Clinical Tools, for permissions.
 It’s your job to look at the image and determine if Clinical Tools is the copyright owner or someone else.

 Images marked copyright Clinical Tools, Inc are licensed under a Creative Commons Attribution-Share Alike 3.0 United States License.
 Permissions beyond the scope of this license may be available at Clinical Tools, Inc